Fondation Apprentis d'Auteuil International

 Member of the Board

 Michaela Huntziger Chupin is a Marketing Executive with expertise in the consumer goods and pharmaceutical industries.
 She holds diplomas from the Paris Institut d’Etudes Politiques and from ESCP.
-She acquired broad international experience particularly in Great Britain, Austria and the German-speaking part of Switzerland.
+She acquired broad international experience in particular in Great Britain, Austria and the German-speaking part of Switzerland.

 Member of the Board